ICMC Members Support Sustainable and Dignified Return and Reintegration for Refugees and Migrants

 South Sudan

 The conflict in Sudan that erupted in early 2023 has led many thousands of South Sudanese refugees to return, joining the large numbers of South Sudanese who had already returned from countries in the region since 2017, following the end of the civil war.
-ICMC is supporting Caritas South Sudan, an official organization of ICMC’s member, the Catholic Bishops’ Conference of Sudan and South Sudan (S/SSCBC), to respond to the acute needs of both South Sudanese returnee and refugee communities across the country.
+Caritas South Sudan, an official organization of ICMC’s member, the Catholic Bishops’ Conference of Sudan and South Sudan (S/SSCBC), is responding to the acute needs of both South Sudanese returnee and refugee communities across the country.

 Rachel Westerby